Vaibhav586/Third-eye-for-blind-people/README.md

 Training Data
 Object Detection Dataset: Use diverse datasets like the COCO dataset for training the object detection model.
 Annotated Data: Annotated images or depth maps for improving model training and accuracy.

+Contributing
+We welcome contributions from the community!
+Please follow the standard GitHub fork/clone workflow and submit a pull request with your enhancements or bug fixes.